Get Involved

 - The Environment Committee encourages students to take an active part in enhancing the local environment – both in the College and across Colchester.
 Activities include promotion of environmental and sustainable initiatives within the College, organising and running of events to raise awareness of green issues.
 Over recent years, the committee have been instrumental in driving college-wide recycling programmes, fast fashion clothes swapping events and raising awareness of carbon literacy.
 Another successful activity, backed by the Marine Conservation Society, has been a campaign to raise awareness of the effect of single use plastic in the oceans and the threat to sea turtles around the world face.
 In college, we recently launched the ‘our space… our litter’ campaign to encourage people to use bins.
 We also launched the ‘save a cup, bring your mug’ initiative and we are in the process of planting trees with significance to wildlife around college and reduce noise pollution.
 The Environment Committee is fun to join, a great way to make friends and participation is a huge asset for your UCAS application.

-- All the fun activities are organised by this committee such as student parties and the ‘Knollfest’.
-As well as helping to organise these very popular events it is a great way of meeting people.
-Sports Committee We promote sporting opportunities within the College and arrange a wide variety of sporting activities and competitions based around current worldwide competitions and other popular but less known sports such as dodgeball.
-If you are interested in event organising, think this will be beneficial on your CV, and love sport, the sports committee is perfect for you.
+We promote sporting opportunities within the College and arrange a wide variety of sporting activities and competitions based around current worldwide competitions and other popular but less known sports such as Dodge Ball.
+If you are interested in event organising, think this will be beneficial on your CV and love sport the Sports Committee is perfect for you.

 Conservation Group (weekends) (5th)